eoPortal

 The Biomass space segment comprises a single LEO (Low Earth Orbit) satellite platform carrying the SAR instrument.
 The SAR antenna is based on a large deployable reflector (12 m circular projected aperture) with an offset feed array and a single beam.
 The satellite configuration is strongly constrained by the accommodation of the very large reflector antenna inside the Vega launcher.
 This large antenna must be folded for launch and deployed in orbit to form a stable aperture throughout the mission’s life.

-The overall configuration of Concept A is shown in Figure 3 and is compatible with COTS (Commercial-Off-The-Shelf) reflectors from the US manufacturers Harris Corporation (HC) and Northrop Grumman (NG).
-For Concept A, the reflector is illuminated by a 3 x 2 array of cavity-backed circular microstrip radiators, which is mounted onto the –Y wall of the satellite at the lower end (not visible in the figures).
+The overall configuration is compatible with COTS (Commercial-Off-The-Shelf) reflectors from the US manufacturer Harris Corporation (HC).
+The reflector is illuminated by a 3 x 2 array of cavity-backed circular microstrip radiators, which is mounted onto the –Y wall of the satellite at the lower end.

 Mission Status